-The government just shut down.
-What next?
+Here's what's affected by the shutdown

 Furloughs

 Thousands of federal employees will be placed on furlough -- meaning they won't report to work Monday.
-Whoever works for agencies and departments that are considered nonessential, including agencies that pay out small business loans and process passport requests, will cease to work effective immediately until Congress is able to agree on a bill for the federal budget.
+Whoever works for agencies and departments that are considered nonessential, including agencies that pay out small business loans, will cease to work effective immediately until Congress is able to agree on a bill for the federal budget.

 The employees in these departments would be placed on "furlough."
 In previous shutdowns, everyone who stayed home was paid retroactively after an agreement was reached in Washington.

-Note: CORRECTION: This story has been updated to reflect that passport and visa applications will continue to be processed during the shutdown.